“Nostalgic touches, clever design and lovely staff raise this resort above the rest on one of Thailand’s prettiest beaches”

 The bathrooms are well-paved in beige terrazzo (that can get a tad slippery), and equipped with all the lotions, unctions and gewgaws you’d expect, nicely scented on the lemongrass spectrum and decanted into earthenware dispensers.
 Wardrobes hold kimono-style bathrobes in the familiar midget size, plus slippers and an umbrella.

-The best are the Ocean Deluxe rooms, upstairs and down, which needless to say are also the most popular.
+The best are the Ocean Deluxe and Deluxe Sea View rooms, upstairs and down, which needless to say are also the most popular.
 Of these we would recommend the ones in the extension stretching towards the spit for maximum privacy.
 From the walkways they have lovely views of the hills and a jungly peninsula out back.
 The Ocean Front Deluxes give right onto the beach, with a pair of dedicated loungers out front, while the upstairs Ocean View Deluxes have a nice pitched ceiling.
 All benefit from something called ‘in-room check-in’ and extra free cocktails.

 The rest aren’t at all bad though, if you want something cheaper (Deluxes and Pool View Deluxes).
 Each has a little sheltered veranda or balcony, angled so that none directly faces another.